Megan Moberg, DPT

 Adaptation exercises work to strengthen the vestibulo-ocular reflex (VOR) and help to jump start the connection between our ears, eyes and brain.

 Substitution exercises train the body to use information from vision and other joints in the body to give us information about where our body is in space.
-We can use these exercises to help train our eyes to focus on a target without loosing our balance in the process.
+We can use these exercises to help train our eyes to focus on a target without losing our balance in the process.

 Habituation exercises expose a patient to an aggravating stimulus multiple times to fatigue the vestibular system.
 This reduces the severity of the vestibular dysfunction as the system gets used to the new stimuli.